Wherever and whenever we gather, we are the body of Christ… WE’RE GLAD YOU ARE HERE!

 The Lord’s Prayer

-People: Our Father, who art in heaven, hallowed be thy name.
+MANY: Our Creator/Mother/Father, who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, forever.
 Amen.

 Announcing Missions and Ministry